jdreux/mutt/README.md

 Philosphy
 ---------

-In the [holy grail](http://nerds.airbnb.com/slides-and-video-from-spike-brehms-tech-talk) of web applications, both client and server talk to an external API and share:
+In the [holy grail](http://nerds.airbnb.com/slides-and-video-from-spike-brehms-tech-talk) of web applications, both client and server:

+* talk to an external API
-the capacity to render templates for model,
+* share the capacity to render view templates
+* share the user session

 How it works